YomYomi/MathAPI/README.md

 This is a **Rest based calculator sample**
 The calculator takes 2 floating point numbers in the request body, and  a third operand to determine which operation to perform (Add, Subtract, Multiply or Divide)  and execute the operation on the given numbers.

-this is done as an Exercise to demonstrate some features in Swagger, SwaggerHub,  JWT Authentication, and a some Unit test. also as a bonus we put it all in a Docker Image. the solution  based on .Net 6.0 and  has 2 projects :
+this is done as an Exercise to demonstrate some features like Swagger UI, SwaggerHub,  JWT Authentication, and a some Unit test. also as a bonus it is all  packed  in a Docker Image. the solution  based on .Net 6.0 and  has 2 projects :
 - the main project **ClaculatorAPI** is
 -  a Test project **ClaculatorAPI.Tests**

 # /api/token endpoint